-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Infertility services and supplies including but not limited to, invitro fertilization, gamete intrafallopian transfer (GIFT), zygotes intrafallopian transfer (ZIFT), preservation and storage of sperm, eggs, or embryos, menotrophins and drug therapies, costs related to donor sperm or surrogate parenting, micro-manipulation procedures, embryo transport, and non-medically necessary amniocentesis √ Covered only in accordance with Original Medicare coverage guidelines whether received on an inpatient or outpatient basis.
-Mental health and/or substance abuse services not covered according to Original Medicare guidelines or that are required by court order ✓ Covered only when such court order is consistent with the assessment and treatment plan of VIVA HEALTH, Inc. or its designee.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Infertility services and supplies including but not limited to, invitro fertilization, gamete intrafallopian transfer (GIFT), zygotes intrafallopian transfer (ZIFT), preservation and storage of sperm, eggs, or embryos, menotrophins and drug therapies, costs related to donor sperm or surrogate parenting, micromanipulation procedures, embryo transport, and non-medically necessary amniocentesis Covered only in accordance with Original Medicare coverage guidelines whether received on an inpatient or outpatient basis.
+Membership fees, retainer fees, or any other extra charges/fees for concierge medicine (sometimes called "concierge care," "boutique medicine," etc.) • Mental health and/or substance abuse services not covered according to Original Medicare guidelines or that are required by court order Covered only when such court order is consistent with the assessment and treatment plan of VIVA HEALTH, Inc. or its designee.
 Examples of excluded therapy or counseling include counseling for personal, family, or marriage problems and therapy related to learning, or for perceptual disorders, or for behavioral treatment, and for mental illnesses not usual amenable to favorable modification or not expected to substantially improve beyond the current level of functioning.
-Gene therapy that is considered experimental \checkmark Genetic screening tests and services used to detect a disease, when you do not have symptoms of the disease, or that are used to determine if you have an increased likelihood of getting the disease in the future 1